Feliquin/FoundryVTT-ICRPG/README.md

 - Skill checks, Attribute Checks, Spell Checks and Attack Rolls should all go against that Global Variable (Scene Target).
 - The ability to modify that value at any time
 - A large, position-able d20 that reflects the Global Target
+- Target Cards by VANGMAR: ICRPG Target Cards (PL / EN) - https://www.drivethrurpg.com/product/290540/ICRPG-Target-Cards-PL---EN

+**Global Timer:**
+- A global timer that holds a value from 1-99
+- The ability to modify that value at any time
+- A large, position-able window that reflects the Global Timer

 **Basic Automation:**
 - Players can now target NPCs or other Players